 Packard Floral Car 1910

-This photo is of a Packard touring car decorated as a gunboat for the floral parade that was one of the most anticipated features of the March 1910 Indianapolis Automobile Show.
-The car won one of three contest categories - the "unique" class - by which cars were organized judged.
+This photo is of a Packard touring car decorated as a gunboat for the floral parade, one of the most anticipated features of the March 1910 Indianapolis Automobile Show.
+The car won one of three contest categories - the "unique" class - by which cars were organized and judged.
 The other two were "dealers" and "private" class.

 Thank you to First Super Speedway reader Carolyn Erickson for this outstanding contribution.

-A similar photo was published in the April 2, 1910, Indianapolis Star.
-From that, we learn that Frank Willis not only drove the car but helped design the decorations with Ray Holcomb.
-Their young sons were positioned at the front of the vehicle as captain and pilot.
-This float was an amazing fifty feet long with drapes hanging so close to the ground the car gave the appearance of floating along at sea.
+A similar photo was published in the Indianapolis Star on April 2, 1910.
+From that, we learn that Frank Willis drove the car and helped design the decorations with Ray Holcomb.
+Their young sons were positioned as captain and pilot at the front of the vehicle.
+This float was a fantastic fifty feet long with drapes hanging so close to the ground that the car appeared floating along at sea.

 AttachmentSize